ocryptocode/ocryptocode/README.md

 - **Tools & Frameworks:** - Flask - spring boot -Django -React.js - Node.js

-## 🌱 Currently Learning
-I am currently working at a project that is hosted on github and also I learn different skills to improve myself at coding and programming

 ## 🚀 Projects
 ### the multifaceted mind